KohaILS/koha-manual-zh-cn/source/installation.rst

    Create item type example

-.. note:: The regular expression filtering Item Type code input will only accept letters.
+.. note:: The regular expression filtering item type code input will only accept letters.

-Create a Circulation Rule
+Create a circulation rule
 ______________________________

 This screen will always be displayed no matter what sample data you installed with the web installer.